 Love is in the air ahead of Valentine’s Day – and quite literally so in Marylebone.
 To welcome the arrival of the month of love and brighten up the darkness of winter, Connaught Village have unveiled a new light installation called ‘Love is Love‘.
 It’s both heartwarming and gorgeous, and also comes just in time for LGBTQ+ History Month!

-The new artwork sees a huge tree on the corner of Kendal Street and Connaught Street filled with pink and red neon hearts, shining strongly in the dark of a February night.
+The new artwork sees Connaught Village’s ‘Tree of Love, Joy and Hope’ on the corner of Kendal Street and Connaught Street filled with rainbow-coloured neon hearts, shining strongly in the dark of a February night.
+In the centre, a colourful message reminds us that ‘Love is Love’, in a timely celebration of inclusivity.
 It’s hoped that the installation can bring a smile to the face of local shoppers, and with the tree lying on a route to Hyde Park, it’ll give Londoners out for a stroll a welcome treat, too.

 Also published on Medium.